-At a house party (where the attendees are 60 year olds or more) a woman catches her husband cheeting, he kisses another woman.
+At a house party a woman catches her husband cheating, he kisses another woman.
 She ends up leaving him and she moves into her older sister's house.
 The rest of the movie deals with her getting over her separation and general themes about ageing.
 What a great cast: Imelda Staunton as Sandra (the lead, sister of Bif), Celia Imrie as Bif, Timothy Spall as Charlie (Sandra's love interest), Joanna Lumley as Jackie, David Hayman as Ted, John Sessions as Mike (Sandra's husband), Phoebe Nicholls Mike's new woman, Josie Lawrence as Pamela (Sandra's daughter) and Indra Ove as Corrina (dance teacher).

 The two sisters go to a restaurant.
 Bif says to her sister Sandra "Why did you marry a short man, he has a short man complex".
 She also insinuates something and Sandra replies loudly "My husband does not have a small penis!", the whole restaurant overhears her and they are shocked!
 This is an example of a number light humour scenes thrown into this movie.
 The movie includes a lot of depressive subjects such as illness (Charlie's Wife has allzeimers), ageing (Bif and her dates are getting older) and divorce (Sandra suffers a separation) but it sprinkles in humour and hope.